Cozy Peach Kitchen

 • Versatile: Satisfying enough to be a main dish but it's also great as a vegan potluck side.

-• Creamy like vegan alfredo thanks to a cashew based cream sauce.
+• Creamy like my go-to dairy-free alfredo sauce, thanks to a cashew-based cream sauce.

 This cashew cream pasta is inspired by cashew carbonara that is sold at my local co-op.
 Because I've never had carbonara before I don't feel comfortable calling it a cashew carbonara, but it is definitely similar to a lot of cashew carbonara recipes out there!